timothymtorres/gh-pages-blog/_posts/2017-10-22-When-to-rewrite-and-when-to-hack.md

 How big of a module is it?
 If multiple modules are affected, then how many and how deep?*

-If the problem is big enough, a rewrite is often neccessary.
+If the problem is big enough, a rewrite is often necessary.
 But if the issue is limited to a few lines of code in a single module, a hack should suffice.

-### Dev Quanitiy
+### Dev Quantity

 *What is the number of developers working on the project?*